Privacy and ethics

 Identifying and managing a conflict of interest

-- All high performing students unit staff sign a declaration of confidentiality.
+- All Selective Education Team staff sign a declaration of confidentiality.
 They declare any family members or close friends applying for selective high school or opportunity class entry.

 - Staff are removed from any contact with placement or tests if they have a relative or close friend applying.

-- Unit staff cannot have any links with a coaching college.
+- Selective Education Team staff cannot have any links with a coaching college.

 Declaring gifts, benefits and bribes

-The high performing students unit will not accept gifts, benefits or bribes.
-If staff are sent unreturnable small gifts like flowers, these will be declared on the Workplace Gifts Register and shared with the whole unit.
+The Selective Education Team will not accept gifts, benefits or bribes.
+If staff are sent unreturnable small gifts like flowers, these will be declared on the Workplace Gifts Register and shared with the whole team.

 Protecting confidential information